BhoomiGohil/Scrimba-JS-Hands-On-Practice/README.md

 1. Launch the application in your web browser.
 2. Navigate through the coding challenges and complete them.
-3. Utilize the real-time feedback feature to refine your JavaScript skills.

 ## Technologies Used